Microsoft Outlook

-Microsoft Outlook is a personal information manager software system from Microsoft, available as a part of the Microsoft Office and Microsoft 365 software suites.
-Though primarily an email client, Outlook also includes such functions as calendaring, task managing, contact managing, note-taking, journal logging and web browsing, and has also become a popular email client for many businesses.
+Microsoft Outlook is a personal information manager software system from Microsoft, available as a part of the Microsoft 365 software suite.
+Primarily popular as an email client for businesses, Outlook also includes functions such as calendaring, task managing, contact managing, note-taking, journal logging, web browsing, and RSS news aggregation.

-Individuals can use Outlook as a stand-alone application; organizations can deploy it as multi-user software (through Microsoft Exchange Server or SharePoint) for such shared functions as mailboxes, calendars, folders, data aggregation (i.e., SharePoint lists), and appointment scheduling.
-Apps of Outlook for mobile platforms are also offered.
+Individuals can use Outlook as a stand-alone application; organizations can deploy it as multi-user software (through Microsoft Exchange Server or SharePoint) for shared functions such as mailboxes, calendars, folders, data aggregation (i.e., SharePoint lists), and as appointment scheduling apps.

-Web applications

-Outlook.com is a free webmail version of Microsoft Outlook, using a similar user interface.
-Originally known as Hotmail, it was rebranded as Outlook.com in 2012.
+Other than the paid software on Windows and Mac desktops described by this article, the Outlook name also covers several other current software: